 A dog bite is traumatic, and injuries from the incident can last long after the attack itself.
-What might seem like a simple injury at first often becomes more costly when dog attack victims suffer long-term physical and emotional scars.
+What might seem like a superficial injury at first often becomes more costly when dog attack victims suffer long-term physical and emotional scars.

 Why Should I Choose OnderLaw, LLC to Handle My Dog Bite Injury Case?